-- •Background color gray, brown, yellowbrown, gray-brown, or black, and marbled - •With a distinct Y-shaped or gamma-shaped silver marking - •About 20 mm in length (~3/4 in) Hindwing:
+- •Background color gray, brown, yellow-brown, gray-brown, or black, and marbled - With a distinct Y-shaped or gamma-shaped silver marking - •~20 mm in length (~3/4 in)

+Hindwing:

-•Light brown with a wide dark brown band on the outer margin
+Light brown with a wide dark brown band on the outer margin

-Autographa gamma (L.) is very similar to several North American species in the same subfamily, Plusiinae (Noctuidae), some of which are attracted to the same lure.
+Autographa gamma is very similar to several North American species in the same subfamily, Plusiinae (Noctuidae), some of which are attracted to the same lure.
 The wing color of A. gamma is not distinctive.
-Therefore, for final identification, genitalia need to be dissected.
+Therefore, for final identification, specialists need to dissect and examine adult male genitalia.

 This field aid was produced by Julieta Brambila and Dr. Steve Passoa (USDA/APHIS/PPQ) for CAPS (Cooperative Agriculture Pest Survey program).
 The photographs of the Autographa gamma moth were taken from a specimen loaned to us by Dr. Charles Covell at the McGuire Center for Lepidoptera Research, University of Florida, Gainesville, Florida.

-Page #2 Diagnostic aid

-Autographa gamma Silver Y Moth
+Autographa gamma (L.) Silver Y Moth

 DIAGNOSTIC AID